N9PBJ/Envoy-Sentinel/README.md

 ## Requirements

-- Go 1.26 or newer
+- Windows 10 or newer on an amd64 or arm64 machine
 - Machine running on the same LAN as the Enphase IQ Gateway
 - Enphase system-owner account
 - SMTP account for notifications

-The gateway commonly uses a self-signed TLS certificate.
-The app allows that by default.
+Go 1.26 or newer is required only when running from source.
+The gateway commonly uses a self-signed TLS certificate, which the app allows by default.

 ## Configuration